sak1997/simple-pipeline/README.md

 ## Challenges
- -  In the previous version of the application, the sourse port of the application is hard coded to 8080.
+ -  In the previous version of the application, the source port of the application is hard coded to 8080.
 Since, some applications use different port, I added an option in prod up command to specify the port number.
  - Using chaos scripts when there is only one server makes it very hard to test So, I updated the tool to deploy in pool of servers instead and added a variable in the .env file to specify the POOL_SIZE.